nashville-software-school/bangazon-inc/book-1-orientation/chapters/DEPENDENCY_INVERSION.md

 }
 ```

 This certainly solves the problem at hand so we can perform the behavior of capturing an escaped dog.
-However, the experienced developer that has knowlede of, and practice in, the SOLID principles understand that *in the future*, it is highly like that the animal control specialist will be needed to capture other ground-based animals.
+However, as the zoo has more animals escaping, the specialist must capture those and you must write the logic in your application to record that process.

 Time to write more methods to capture the Monkeys, Wolverines, Gazelles, and Camels that escape.